The Many Hats of Ministers (and How to Share Them With Others)

 - Affirm.
 People need to be affirmed and recognized in their ministries.
 Encourage and compliment them as their work progresses.

 - Say thanks.
 Say thank you to those who help you.
 Write a personal note.
-Or deliver a framed calligraphied scripture verse or a single carnation in a vase to say thank you.
+Or deliver a framed Scripture verse or a single carnation in a vase to say thank you.

 Begin a teacher-training meeting by setting out a variety of hats—as many as you can find.
 One at a time, have teachers choose hats that characterize ministry areas they’ve been struggling with.
 For example, someone might choose a hard hat because her students have been hardheaded lately.
 Or someone might choose a baseball cap because he feels like he’s striking out.
 Form pairs, and have partners brainstorm things they could do to deal with their difficult areas.